-The Institute of Marine and Coastal Sciences at Rutgers University is seeking Postdoctoral Associates in the areas of biological, chemical, geological, and physical oceanography.
+The Institute of Marine and Coastal Sciences at Rutgers University supports Postdoctoral Associates in the areas of biological, chemical, geological and physical oceanography.
 These fellowships are one year renewable appointments.
-Prospective candidates are expected to identify and pursue creative research avenues within existing research programs and faculty expertise.
-Applications are presently being accepted and evaluated on an ongoing basis.
-However, applications received by December 15, 2013 will receive the fullest attention.
+Prospective candidates are expected to pursue creative research avenues within existing research programs and faculty expertise.
+Applications can be submitted for consideration on an ongoing basis.
+However, new openings are not anticipated until early in 2015.
+Active solicitation of applications will commence in late 2014.

 Any applications should include a statement of research interests that clearly coordinate with IMCS faculty research programs, a curriculum vitae, and names of 3 references.
 They should be emailed to Dr. Richard A. Lutz (Director, Institute of Marine and Coastal Sciences):